mosip/mosip-infra/deployment/v3/reporting/README.md

 - The `install.sh` script installs all the following components:
   - `reporting` Helm chart:
-    - Debezium-Kafka Connector
+    - Debezium Kafka Connect
-    - Elasticsearch-Kafka Connector
+    - Elasticsearch Kafka Connect
     - Kafka+Zookeeper _(optional)_
     - Elasticsearch & Kibana _(optional)_
   - `reporting-init` Helm chart:
-    - The Connectors between debezium and postgres
+    - Debezium-Postgres connectors
-    - The Connectors between kafka and elasticsearch
+    - Elasticsearch-Kafka connectors

 - How to configure the installation:
 	- Edit the `values.yaml` file.
 This file is the configuration for reporting helm chart.